Plan a London Tourist Day

 I have lived in London for just over two years now and I’ve yet to do a proper London tourist day.

-I’ve done bits and pieces here and there, but mostly of things I’ve already done as a child or when I came visiting when I was at university.
+I’ve done bits and pieces here and there, but most of the things I’ve already done as a child or when I came visiting when I was at university.
 Since moving to the city I haven’t fully taken advantage of the city as a whole.

 That’s why I’m planning a Tourist Day!

-I’ve been to New York this year and I’m off to Yorkshire in a few weeks time, but I could also do with booking in a Staycation in my city and this is what I have in mind.
+I’ve been to New York this year and I’m off to Yorkshire in a few weeks’ time, but I could also do with booking a Staycation in my city and this is what I have in mind.

 London Tourist Day

-9:00am – Leave my flat ready to go!
-Trainers, bottle of water and some form of snack.
-Topped up Oyster card and a battery for charging my phone as I’m going to need it.
+9:00 am – Leave my flat ready to go!
+Trainers, a bottle of water and some form of a snack.
+Top up Oyster card and a battery for charging my phone as I’m going to need it.

-13:30pm – Head towards the Tate Modern but get some lunch on the way!
-I’m thinking Fish and Chips – if I can find it.
+1:30 pm – Head towards the Tate Modern but get some lunch on the way!
+I’m thinking of Fish and Chips – if I can find them.
 I’ve never actually been to the Tate Modern so I think it’s about time I go.
 And since it’s in Southwark which is relatively near to London Bridge – why not?!

-18:00pm – Head out for a quick bite to eat before catching a West End show.
+6:00 pm – Head out for a quick bite to eat before catching a West End show.
 I’ve seen quite a few shows on the West End, from the smaller shows like Shit-Faced Shakespeare to the massive ones like Wicked, Aladdin and Harry Potter and the Cursed Child.
-Maybe I’ll catch a show that I’ve never seen at a theatre I’ve never been too.
+Maybe I’ll catch a show that I’ve never seen at a theatre I’ve never been to.
 Possibly even a play.

-22:00pm – After a long day I’ll head home for a well deserved rest.
+10:00 pm – After a long day I’ll head home for a well-deserved rest.